LawleyWorkshops/rit-oct17/1-introduction.md

 ## Slack

-At its core, Slack is simply a group messaging tool.
-It provides a workspace with both public and private channels for discussion, private messaging capability, and file storage.
-Once you've created a Slack workspace, authorized users can access it using either a web interface or one of their many clients for desktop and mobile devices.
+Slack is currently one of the most widely-used group messaging and collaboration tools in technology-focused buseinsses.
+A Slack workspace provides groups with both public and private channels for discussion, private messaging capability, and file storage/sharing.
+Authorized users can access the workspace via either a web interface or a dedicated desktop or mobile client application.

 There's a lot more to Slack than than text messaging, though, which is one of the reasons it has become so popular in business settings.
 (That's also why, even in the ["What is Slack?"](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-) portion of their Getting Started guide, the description of the software is pretty vague!)
 One of Slack's most powerful features is that it can be extended with a wide variety of apps that integrate it with other online services--from Google Docs and Dropbox to Trello and even GitHub.
-I'll talk a bit today about how I use integrations with Slack in the classroom.
+I'll talk a bit today about how I use some of those Slack integrations in the classroom.

 ### Joining the Workshop Slack
 The best way to understand how Slack works is to use it, so I've created a workspace just for this workshop.
 I've set it up so that anyone with an @rit.edu address can join it. https://ritworkshop-oct17.slack.com/messages